-9. Each port CCM shall provide a list of its designated ports to the WCPFC Executive Director within 6 months from the date of entry into force of this CMM.
+6. Each port CCM is encouraged to designate ports for the purposes of inspection through the provision of a list of its designated ports to the WCPFC Executive Director.
 Any subsequent designation of ports or changes to this list shall be notified to the WCPFC Executive Director at least 30 days before the designation or change takes effect.
-'Designated ports' are ports for requesting and undertaking inspections on fishing vessels in accordance with this CMM.

-10. The WCPFC Executive Director shall establish and maintain a record of designated ports based on the lists submitted by port CCMs.
+7. The WCPFC Executive Director shall establish and maintain a record of designated ports based on the lists submitted by port CCMs.
 The record and any subsequent change shall be immediately published on the WCPFC website.